Shopify/shopify-api-js/docs/reference/clients/Storefront.md

 You can create Storefront API access tokens for both **private apps** and **sales channels**, but you **must use offline access tokens** for sales channels.
 Please read [our documentation](https://shopify.dev/docs/custom-storefronts/building-with-the-storefront-api/products-collections/getting-started) to learn more about Storefront Access Tokens.

-If you are building a private app, you can set a default Storefront Access Token for all `Storefront` client instances by setting the `config.privateAppStorefrontAccessToken` property when calling [`shopifyApi`](../shopifyApi.md).
+If you are building a private app, you can set a default Storefront Access Token for all `Storefront` client instances by setting `config.usePrivateToken = true` and the `config.privateAppStorefrontAccessToken` property when calling [`shopifyApi`](../shopifyApi.md).

 ## Constructor